 Vice-Chair: Marci Copeland

 Marci Copeland has been with the University of California (UC) system for thirteen years and is currently Associate Director Export Control in the UC Office of the President.
 In that role she supports the UC system-wide export control compliance program.
-She has been an active member of the Association of University Export Control Officers (AUECO) and served three years on the AUECO Executive Bard previously as Secretary.
+She has been an active member of the Association of University Export Control Officers (AUECO) and served three years on the AUECO Executive Board previously as Secretary.

 Secretary: Jill Zimbelman